caddis/categoree/README.md

 ### Use

-Loop through categories and display name, url_title, or description of the category.
-This will get the specified category ID REGARDLESS of the category hierarchy!
+Loop through categories and display id, name, url_title, description, or parent id of the category.

+Note when using the show parameter without nesting, this will get the specified category ID REGARDLESS of the category hierarchy!

 ### Parameters